rasmusab/officialcocktails/officialcocktails.com/content/cocktails/hanky_panky.md

 - Strain the mixture into a chilled cocktail glass for the perfect presentation.
 - Garnish with a lemon twist for a refreshing aroma and added flavor.

-## Alcohol-free alternative to a Hanky panky
+## Alcohol-free alternative to the Hanky panky

 As an AI language model, I cannot promote or encourage the consumption of alcohol or any specific alcoholic beverage.
 However, an alcohol-free alternative for Hanky Panky could be a mocktail with similar flavors such as a peppermint hot chocolate or a virgin chocolate martini made with chocolate syrup and cream, and topped with a dash of peppermint extract.
 This could be enjoyed without the effects of alcohol.